jeremiah-corrado/fem_2d/paper.md

 1. The curl-conforming basis $B_0$, which must implement the `ShapeFn` Trait.
 In this case `KOLShapeFn` is used.
 2. The integral associated with the Stiffness Matrix (A).
 This argument must implement the `Integral` trait.
 In this case, `CurlCurl` is used.
-3. The integral associated with the B Matrix.
+3. The integral associated with the Mass Matrix (B).
 This argument also must implement the `Integral` trait.
 In this case, `L2Inner` is used.

 The eigenvalue problem can be solved for some target eigenvalue with the following code: